-Holiday Market (9:00 am - 4:00 pm)
+Holiday Market (9 am - 3 pm)

-Saturday, December 6, 13 & 20
+Saturday, December 5, 12 & 19

-Sunday, December 7, 14 & 21
+Sunday, December 6, 13 & 20

-Schedule of days and hours of operation subject to revision by CFM Management.
-CFM Vendors must complete an additional application/participation form for Piccolo Spoleto Sundays and Holiday Market, but no additional application fee is necessary.
-See page 22 for policy on Weather Related closures.
+Hours of operation are subject to revision by CFM Management and may be the result of an "Extreme Weather Warning" from the NOAA's (National Oceanic & Atmospheric Association) National Weather Service.
+CFM Vendors must complete an additional Application/Participation Agreement form for Sundays during Piccolo Spoleto and all markets during the Holiday Market, but no additional application fee is necessary.
+Weather Related Cancellations (page 22).

 The CFM is committed to creating a diverse marketplace with the highest quality, locally produced products available.
-All applicants must live within CFM boundaries shown on map (page 25); priority is given to Charleston County, followed by Berkeley and Dorchester County.
+All applicants must live within CFM boundaries shown on map (page 24); priority is given to Charleston County, followed by Berkeley and Dorchester County.
 Proof of Residency is required at time of application including: SC Driver's License or ID and copy of utility bill.
 Proof of Business Address will also be required to include one or all of the following: Lease agreement or Title to Real Estate (Deed) and/or Property Taxes.
 City of Charleston reserves the right to make onsite visits to business establishment and/or may require more proof of residence or business.
 Although CFM will not be bound to apply a particular set of selection criteria in every instance and must reserve unconditional discretion to accept or refuse anyone as a CFM Vendor, the CFM considers many factors when evaluating vendor applications.